-- Make the marinade by stirring together lime juice, olive oil, garlic, cumin chili powder, cilantro, S&P.
+- Make the chicken taco marinade by stirring together lime juice, olive oil, garlic, cumin chili powder, cilantro, S&P.

-- Pour mixture over chicken in bag.
+- Pour marinade over chicken in a bag.
 Let marinate in fridge 1 – 6 hours.

 - Layer into to warmed tortillas and top as desired.

-You can bake the chicken instead of grilling.
-Bake at 425 for 30 minutes on a sheet pan (or until cooked through and crisp on the edges).
+Yes, you can bake the chicken instead of grilling.
+Bake at 425ºF for 30 minutes on a sheet pan (or until cooked through and crisp on the edges).

 - Be sure to allow at least one hour for marinating otherwise the chicken won’t have enough time to absorb flavor.